Pesonet1/gis_docker/README.md

 Main purpose for this repository is to act as a playground for testing different GIS related web technologies.

 This repository contains containerized (Docker) parts of a GIS application that constructs a simple GIS application.
+Additionally, pgrouting util container is included for running osm2pgrouting tool for importing osm data into database for pgrouting.

 - Client 8082:8082
 - Server 8085:8085